zacwillmington/open_house/notes.md

     TODO

-        1 - create destroy action for apartment by admin update edit to include phone number editing(authenticate with password?)

-        2- add image uploader to new apartment form
+        1 - add image uploader to new apartment form
+        2 - finish all crud actions for all models
+            - attending_showing = returns a message under apartment
+            -
+        3 - scope methods
+        4 - Errors and flash messages
+        5 - styling
+        6 - refactor